dart-lang/site-www/src/tools/dartpad/index.md

 ## Library support

 DartPad supports `dart:*` [core libraries](/guides/libraries) marked as multi-platform and web platform.
-When using Flutter, DartPad also supports the `package:flutter` libraries that are supported on the web.
+When writing Flutter apps, DartPad also supports the `package:flutter` libraries.

 DartPad doesn't support [deferred loading][] or any other libraries.
 For example, DartPad doesn't support using packages from